Marketing, Communications & Content job market report cover, Minneapolis-St. Paul-Bloomington, MN-WI, 2026-06

 Career Switchers

-Biggest mistake: Trying to jump straight into brand strategy without showing execution, deadlines, and stakeholder management.
+Biggest mistake: Trying to jump straight into product marketing or brand leadership without a portfolio that proves you can plan, ship, and measure campaigns.

 Salary Reality